kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 93: February 23, 2020

+**Today's Progress**: I worked on the Angular application.
+I fixed the getCategories code and I worked on the homepage component and changed the Product object.

+**Thoughts**: Sometimes it feels like I will never finish this project.
+Gosh!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/f6928fcb6c3b99710f5ddeefbbe4282b68a9076d)

+---

 ### Day 92: February 22, 2020

 **Today's Progress**: I worked on the Angular application.
 Still working on the product related components.
 I created a service to handle all the firebase stuff and now I am in the process of refactoring code.

 **Thoughts**: I feel very good about myself when I code in the morning.
-I've done that today because I'm goingto Aracruz and I know the travel it will be tiring and I don't want to have to do anything when I get there.
+I've done that today because I'm going to Aracruz and I know the travel it will be tiring and I don't want to have to do anything when I get there.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/e0983a1cf761bcf26f0ad3d67f77a3164f83038e)